nicoleSpaul/itws2110-group2/lab1/README.md

 This is the lab1 assignment for Group 1.
-It includes our team page and each members resume.
+It includes our team page and each members' resume.